-Site-specific waiting lists are offered by bedroom size for all of HACSB's Public Housing/RAD communities.
-All wait lists under this program are maintained centrally to maximize efficiencies and housing choice.
+Site-specific wait lists are offered by bedroom size for all of HACSB's Public Housing/RAD communities.
+All wait lists under this program are maintained centrally to maximize efficiencies and promote housing choice.

-HACSB's application for conversion of a large portion of its portfolio under the Rental Assistance Demonstration (RAD) program was approved in December 2014, and the process of converting all sites is expected to be complete in calendar year 2020.
-As a result, HACSB has moved all applications currently on the wait lists for the converted Public Housing sites to new site-based RAD PBV wait lists.
-The remaining applications will be moved to similar lists upon conversion of the remaining sites.
-The applications will retain their original date and time of application and will be subject to the preferences that apply to the PBV wait list.
-Applicants will be notified of the change and will be offered the opportunity to opt out of placement on the HACSB PBV wait lists.
+HACSB's application for conversion of a large portion of its portfolio under the Rental Assistance Demonstration (RAD) program was approved in December 2014, and the process of converting all sites (with the exception of one single-family home) is expected to be complete in calendar year 2022.
+As a result, HACSB has moved all applications currently on the wait lists for the converted Public Housing sites to site-based RAD PBV wait lists.
+The remaining applications for the final site, which is converting to RAD PBV in 2022, will be moved to a similar list upon conversion.
+The applications retain their original date and time of application and are subject to the preferences that apply to the PBV wait lists.
+Applicants are notified of the change and offered the opportunity to opt out of placement on the HACSB PBV wait lists.